exakat/php-dictionary/dictionary/software-transactional-memory.ini.rst

 .. _stm:
 .. meta::
 	:description:
-		Software Transactional Memory (STM): Software Transactional Memory, or STM, introduced by Shavit and Touitou in 1995, is a concurrency control mechanism that borrows the transactional semantics from databases and applies them to in-memory operations.
+		Software Transactional Memory (STM): Software Transactional Memory, or STM, introduced by ``Shavit`` and ``Touitou`` in 1995, is a concurrency control mechanism that borrows the transactional semantics from databases and applies them to in-memory operations.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Software Transactional Memory (STM)
-	:twitter:description: Software Transactional Memory (STM): Software Transactional Memory, or STM, introduced by Shavit and Touitou in 1995, is a concurrency control mechanism that borrows the transactional semantics from databases and applies them to in-memory operations
+	:twitter:description: Software Transactional Memory (STM): Software Transactional Memory, or STM, introduced by ``Shavit`` and ``Touitou`` in 1995, is a concurrency control mechanism that borrows the transactional semantics from databases and applies them to in-memory operations
 	:twitter:creator: @exakat
 	:twitter:image:src: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:image: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:title: Software Transactional Memory (STM)
 	:og:type: article
-	:og:description: Software Transactional Memory, or STM, introduced by Shavit and Touitou in 1995, is a concurrency control mechanism that borrows the transactional semantics from databases and applies them to in-memory operations
+	:og:description: Software Transactional Memory, or STM, introduced by ``Shavit`` and ``Touitou`` in 1995, is a concurrency control mechanism that borrows the transactional semantics from databases and applies them to in-memory operations
 	:og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/software-transactional-memory.ini.html
 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"DefinedTerm","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/software-transactional-memory.ini.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/software-transactional-memory.ini.html","name":"Software Transactional Memory (STM)","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Sat, 04 Jul 2026 08:22:45 +0000","dateModified":"Sat, 04 Jul 2026 08:22:45 +0000","description":"Software Transactional Memory, or STM, introduced by Shavit and Touitou in 1995, is a concurrency control mechanism that borrows the transactional semantics from databases and applies them to in-memory operations","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Software Transactional Memory (STM).html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"DefinedTerm","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/software-transactional-memory.ini.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/software-transactional-memory.ini.html","name":"Software Transactional Memory (STM)","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Sun, 02 Aug 2026 06:03:53 +0000","dateModified":"Sun, 02 Aug 2026 06:03:53 +0000","description":"Software Transactional Memory, or STM, introduced by ``Shavit`` and ``Touitou`` in 1995, is a concurrency control mechanism that borrows the transactional semantics from databases and applies them to in-memory operations","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Software Transactional Memory (STM).html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Software Transactional Memory (STM)
 -----------------------------------

-Software Transactional Memory, or STM, introduced by Shavit and Touitou in 1995, is a concurrency control mechanism that borrows the transactional semantics from databases and applies them to in-memory operations.
+Software Transactional Memory, or STM, introduced by ``Shavit`` and ``Touitou`` in 1995, is a concurrency control mechanism that borrows the transactional semantics from databases and applies them to in-memory operations.
 Code that reads and writes shared variables is wrapped in a transaction block.
-The runtime tracks every read and write optimistically (without acquiring locks).
+The runtime tracks every read and write optimistically, without acquiring locks.
 When the transaction commits, the runtime checks whether any other transaction has modified the same memory locations.
 If a conflict is detected the transaction is rolled back and retried transparently; otherwise all writes are applied atomically.

 The key properties of an STM transaction are: